10 Surprising Things That Can Raise Your Cancer Risk

 You don’t kick the smokers out(side)

 That extra fat tissue does more than make your clothes not fit: It produces excess amounts of estrogen and other hormones that may stimulate cell growth and proliferation (the more often cells divide, the more opportunities cancer has to develop).
 Obesity may also cause chronic inflammation, which over time can damage DNA and is one of the things that cause cancer.
 Obesity is associated with an increased risk of colon, breast (in women who have been through menopause), and endometrial cancer, among several others.
 Right now more than one-third of U.S. adults are obese; if existing trends continue, projections from the National Cancer Institute estimate by 2030, there may be as many 500,000 new cancer cases, all linked to obesity.
-Looking to drop a few sizes?
-Try one of these fast, easy tips for losing weight.

 You skimp on sunscreen